+RPMS UDS also uses lab taxonomies for these two tests that need to be populated by each individual site, BGP HIV TEST TAX and BGP PAP SMEAR TAX.
 Taxonomies are used to mitigate the variations in RPMS medical terminology that is not standardized across each facility, such as lab tests or medications.
 This means that you can compare one site's Pap smear data to another site, even though the same term is not used for the Pap smear lab test.

 For example, one site's Lab table might contain the term "Glucose Test" while another site's table may contain the term "Glucose" for the same test.
 RPMS PCC programs have no means for dealing with variations in spelling, spacing, and punctuation.
 Rather than attempting to find all potential spellings of a particular lab test, the application will look for a specific taxonomy name that is standard at every facility.
 The contents of the taxonomy are determined by the facility.
-In this example, the application would use the DM AUDIT GLUCOSE TESTS TAXONOMY.
+In this example, the application would use the DM AUDIT GLUCOSE TESTS TAX taxonomy.
 The individual facility will enter all varieties of spelling and punctuation for Glucose Tests used at that particular facility.